 When one realizes that it is a rare opportunity to enter CSIR Lab, nothing can stop him/her achieve the goal.

 Seniority, bossism is generally less – but in some labs, it does exist.

-A junior often leads a project and senior works in it.
+A junior often leads a project and senior works on it.
 It is the expertise built that decides who leads a project.

-One learns to identify the needs of the society/industry and propose to the Research council, who approve and provide funds for the study.
+One learns to identify the needs of the society/industry and propose to the Research Council, who approves and provides funds for the study.

 Sometimes, we join a National project and get funds from outside – one would be working with several different institutions.

 We worked under Drugs from sea project with almost 10 different institutions- CSIR labs, Universities etc. Indian navy helped us diving almost for 15 years!
 Coastguard gave ship for 21 days!
 We worked in mangrove forests and on the sea – great adventure!